exercism/legacy-docs/contributing-to-language-tracks/README.md

 In this case consider whether there's a blog post or some documentation that you could point people to, and add it to `$ROOT/exercises/$SLUG/.meta/hints.md` in the exercise directory in the language track.
 If the file doesn't exist, create a new one.

+### Add new exercises

+The easiest way to add a new exercise is to find an exercise that has already been implemented in another language track, and port it over to your target language.

+We've got [a guide][porting] that walks you through how to find an exercise to port, and the things to keep in mind when implementing it.

+### Triage issues

+A great issue is detailed and actionable.
+When they're not, you can help ask the questions to make them so.
+For more detailed suggestions about things to keep in mind when triaging, check out [this documentation][triaging-issues].

+### Review pull requests

+We always need more eyeballs on pull requests.
+On language tracks most pull requests tend to be related to the exercises themselves, and we have [detailed documentation][reviewing-prs] that should help you get started with code reviews.

+## Want to help keep an eye on things?

+We can always use an extra pair of eyes.
+Go to the repository for the language you've chosen, click the _Watch_ button, and select _Watching_.
+This will notify you of any new issues, pull requests, or comments in the repository, which is a great way of getting acquainted with the people involved and the issues that tend to come up.